Marie asked: “Should Christians fast? And if so, is it no food and only water? And for how long and how often?"

 Fasting was part of the rituals in the Old Testament law.
-There were commands to fast between festivals.
+The Jews were commanded to fast between festivals.
 The book of Acts records believers fasting before they made some important decisions.
-You see that in Acts 1-14 for example.
+You see that in Acts 1-14.

 Having said that, there is no command for New Testament believers to fast.